Last Updated on February 10, 2021 by Katty

 One such city within the region that adds to this diversity is Cuneo.
-It is also the capital of the Cuneo province, which is the third largest province, by area, within Italy.
-It is located at the foot of the Maritime Alps and at the convergence of the Gesso and Stura di Demonte Rivers as it comes forth from the Valle Stura.
-Nicknamed the town of seven sieges it still retains the plan of a military town.
+It is also the capital of the Cuneo province, which is the third largest province, by area, within Italy and is called by the Piedmontese La Granda, the large one.
+It is located at the foot of the Maritime Alps and at the convergence of the Gesso and Stura di Demonte rivers, as it comes forth from the Valle Stura.
+Nicknamed the town of seven sieges, it still retains the plan of a military town.
 It was once surrounded by massive walls, had large squares and magnificent palaces of wealthy aristocrats.

 Originating in the 12th century, it was first built as a fortified town.
-Its location in a naturally strategic position, protecting the roads to France through the Tenda and Maddalena passes, made it a natural choice to be used as a military town.
-Its fortunes went back and forth under various Saluzzo, Visconti, Savoy and French rule.
+Its location, in a naturally strategic position protecting the roads to France through the Tenda and Maddalena passes, made it a natural choice to be used as a military location.
+Its fortunes went back and forth under the Saluzzo, Visconti, Savoy and French rule.
 The French actually demolished the walls wanting to develop the town to the southwest.
-You can tell where the old walls were, as it they are now delineated by streets.
-During World War II Cuneo was one of the main sites in the country of partisan resistance against the German occupation of Italy.
+You can tell where the old walls were, as they are now delineated by streets.
+During World War II, Cuneo was one of the main sites in the country of partisan resistance against the German occupation of Italy.

-The economy is primarily based on the agricultural produce here, although in addition to agriculture, especially wine, engineering, paper products, metallurgy, rubber and cattle play an integral role in its local financial system.
-If you have a sweet tooth Cuneo can help satisfy your cravings.
+The economy is primarily based on the agricultural produce of the area, although in addition to agriculture, especially wine, engineering, paper products, metallurgy, rubber and cattle play an integral role in its local financial system.
+If you have a sweet tooth, Cuneo can help satisfy your cravings.
 The town’s specialty is Cuneesi al rhum, chocolates with a unique rum-based filling.
 The most widely known brand is Arione.
-Located in the city’s central square it has kept much of its old world elegance.
+Located in the city’s central square, it has kept much of its old world elegance.
 Many have stopped in to taste the famous Cuneesi al rhum, including Ernest Hemingway in 1954.

 Attractions in Cuneo

 Piazza Galimberti is the town’s central square and is surrounded by architectural arcades.
-Here the outdoor market is held and where the Casa Museo Galimberti, a museum of history and archeology is located.
+Here is held the outdoor market and it’s where the Casa Museo Galimberti, a museum of history and archeology is located.
 The railway station even gets in on the act with an exhibition of railway relics inside its museum.